dream-num/univer/packages/sheets-formula/README.md

     - Add the formula to the `FUNCTION_LIST_MATH` array.
 It is recommended to keep the order consistent with the internationalization file for easy management and retrieval.
     - Reference the previously defined `FUNCTION_NAMES_MATH` enum for the `functionName`.
     - `aliasFunctionName` is also optional; if there are no aliases in the internationalization file, you do not need to add them here.
-    - Pay attention to the correspondence between internationalization fields and function and parameter names.
+    - Pay attention to the internationalized fields corresponding to the function name and parameter name.
+For example, the `name` of `functionParameter` is written as `formula.functionList.SUMIF.functionParameter.range.name`, `SUMIF` is the function name, and `range` is the parameter name.
     - Modify function parameter information, including the `example` parameter example (e.g., for a range, use `"A1:A20"`; for conditions, use `">5"`), the `require` parameter (1 for required, 0 for optional), and the `repeat` parameter (1 for allowed, 0 for not allowed).
 For detailed information, refer to the interface [IFunctionParam](https://github.com/dream-num/univer/blob/dev/packages/engine-formula/src/basics/function.ts).

 4. Formula Algorithm